Swimming and Water Exercise: Great for Rheumatoid Arthritis

-I also found some interesting tidbits based on information from the Aquatics Exercise Association.
-First, water has 12 times more resistance than air, so movement in the water helps tone and strengthen muscles and can help improve balance and coordination.
-Studies have shown that water exercise is weight bearing exercise and it can increase bone density.
-For people with arthritis, the AEA recommends submerging the joints you’re working to reduce the stress caused by gravity.
-Their aquatic program guidelines for people with arthritis also recommend warm water, between 84 to 96 degrees F, building up to 20 to 40 minutes sessions as tolerated build up to 3 to 5 days per week.
-The AEA also recommends changing activities and body positions frequently to avoid excessive joint strain from too many repetitions.
+For people with arthritis, the Aquatic Exercise Association (AEA) recommends submerging the joints you’re working to reduce the stress caused by gravity.
+Their aquatic program guidelines for people with arthritis also recommend warm water (between 84 to 96 degrees F), building up to 20- to 40-minute sessions as tolerated, and working toward a routine of three to five days per week.
+Changing activities and body positions frequently can help avoid excessive joint strain from too many repetitions.

-For people whose physicians recommend regular water exercise, the Arthritis Foundation suggests that people might consider installing a pool or hot tub at their home.
-Pools and hot tubs can sometimes be deducted from one’s taxes as a medical expense, but an accountant or tax advisor should be consulted.
+For people whose physicians recommend regular water exercise, the Arthritis Foundation suggests they consider installing a pool or hot tub at their home.
+Pools and hot tubs can sometimes be deducted from your taxes as a medical expense, but an accountant or tax advisor should be consulted.